College of Rural and Community Development

 Special admission, licensing or certification requirements may apply to students in this program.
 Applicants should familiarize themselves with these and speak to a faculty advisor if they have questions or concerns.

-Application packets for the paramedic academy may be obtained from the Community and Technical College, call 907-455-2895 or email at email@example.com.
+Application packets for the paramedic academy may be obtained from the Community and Technical College at 907-455-2895 or firstname.lastname@example.org.
 Applications will be reviewed by CTC's Paramedic Academy Advisory Board.
 In keeping with certification requirements, class size is limited to 25 students.
 Completion of EMS F170--Emergency Medical Technician I (6 credits) is a prerequisite for the paramedic academy.
 Completion of HLTH F114--Fundamentals of Anatomy and Physiology (4 credits) is recommended.
-UAF's paramedic academy offers an intensive three-semester course of full-time study.
-Students may apply their paramedic course credits to more advanced degrees including the AAS in paramedicine.
+Applicants must be 18 years old to be admitted.

 - Complete the following: